 Freesync monitor alternatives

-Since it regularly goes on sale for less than its already-reasonable list price, the fact that it is a FreeSync monitor bothers us very little.
-If your search is limited to FreeSync monitors, then this would absolutely be our top 4K pick, and challenge for our top overall pick.
+Since it regularly goes on sale for less than its already-reasonable list price.
+If your search is limited to Freesync monitors, then this would be our top 4K pick, and a challenge for our top overall pick.

 Read our full BenQ EL2870U review.